There is evidence of homophobic persecution recorded in a gospel, two deaths occurred, but the evidence is complex.

 For background, the city of Bethsaida was on the north end of the Sea of Galilee.
 A number of Jesus stories are set in Bethsaida by the gospel writers.
 One such story is about three Jesus followers named Peter, Andrew and Philip (John 1:44).
 There is also a famous denunciation of Bethsaida and Chorazin for not repenting (Luke 10:12-13).

 In 30 CE there was a major status change for Bethsaida.
 After perhaps ten years of improving the city’s infrastructure (harbor, fortifications, housing), the town’s legal status was elevated to Imperial Polis.
-Among other legal and jurisdictional changes, after 30 CE anyone born in Bethsaida would automatically be a Roman citizen.
+Among other legal and jurisdictional changes, after 30 CE anyone born in Bethsaida who was eligible would automatically be a Roman citizen.

 Far from being a little fishing village in sleepy Galilee, Bethsaida was at a breakthrough moment economically and politically.
-Palestinians who wanted the advantages of Roman citizenship for their as-yet-unborn children could migrate to Bethsaida, settle, and have their kids.
+Eligible Palestinians who wanted the advantages of Roman citizenship for their as-yet-unborn children could conceivably migrate to Bethsaida, settle, and have their kids.

 This elevation in the Palestinian city’s status increased the regional influence of Rome, and decreased the prestige and influence of local tribes and peoples.
 The entity most affected was the Jerusalem temple-state.